Life After Life.

 My husband and I raised a large family.
 He served in World War II, went back to school.
 Every day of my life seemed to have been filled to the full.

-But this morning, I checked the internet and found page after many pages about the famous doctor.
-Yes, he was born in my town in Georgia and is the son of the Raymond and Josie I knew.
+So after checking the internet and found page after many pages about the famous doctor.
+Yes, he was born in my town in Georgia and is the son of the Raymond and Josie I knew as teenagers.

 In ten years as a Hospice nurse, I had only one patient who related a near-death experience.
 He said had really thought he was dying on a previous day.
 In the course of the conversation, he said, "All I can tell you is, it was not unpleasant."